Jingliu2605/PPSSolver/validation/ValidationReport.md

 ## 3. Abnormal Cases
 - If the user attempts to generate an instance or optimize without setting valid paths in the Paths Configuration, the application correctly displays an error message in an error box, preventing further execution until valid paths are provided.
   ![img_21.png](img_21.png)
-- when Gurobi was not installed properly or the license was invalid.
+- When Gurobi was not installed properly or the license was invalid.
 The application correctly displayed an error message in the solver output log and an error box, preventing further execution.
 This behavior is appropriate as it informs the user of the issue without causing a crash.
  ![img_5.png](img_5.png)
 - When parameters were missing or invalid parameters were entered (e.g., negative values for budget proportion or discount rate), the application displayed appropriate error messages in an error box, preventing further execution until valid parameters were provided.
 ![img_23.png](img_23.png)